-6.1 Statutory walking distance
+4.1 Statutory walking distance

-Thurrock Council, in accordance with its statutory duty, will provide free home to school travel assistance for children of compulsory school age to the nearest available school to their home address who meet the 'statutory walking distance' criteria which are:
+Thurrock Council, in accordance with its statutory duty, will provide free home to school travel assistance for children of compulsory school age to the nearest suitable school to their home address who meet the statutory distance criteria which are:

-- 2 miles or more for children below the age of eight. - 3 miles or more for children aged eight and above.
+- within 2 miles or more for children below the age of eight. - 3 miles or more for children aged eight and above.